 Daytona Turkey Run

-The 45th annual Daytona Turkey Run is back for another year of classic cars, hard-to-find accessories, handmade gifts and family fun.
-This favorite Daytona Beach tradition will take place November 22-25 this year.
-As the largest combined collector car show and swap meet in the United States, there will be more than 5,000 classic cars on display, plus collector parts, unique gifts and a crafts bazaar.
+The 46th annual Daytona Turkey Run is back for another year of classic cars, hard-to-find accessories, handmade gifts, and family fun.
+This favorite Daytona Beach tradition will take place on November 28 - December 1 this year.
+As the largest combined collector car show and swap meet in the United States, there will be more than 5,000 classic cars on display, plus collector parts, unique gifts, and a crafts bazaar.
 The event takes place on the infield of the iconic Daytona International Speedway from Thursday through Sunday of Thanksgiving weekend, and there’s something for all ages to enjoy.
 From looking at all the classic cars to finding the perfect Christmas gift, you won’t want to miss out!

 Find Steals and Deals

 If you’re looking for an excuse to stretch your legs after your afternoon of marathon eating, head over to Tanger Outlets Daytona Beach to shop the Moonlight Madness event.
-It’s one of Tanger’s biggest sales of the year, and it all starts at 6 p.m. on Thanksgiving night.
+It’s one of Tanger’s biggest sales of the year.
 If you’re not quite into shopping on the holiday, you can still partake in the sale throughout the weekend.
 Following that, you can support locally owned businesses for Shop Small Saturday, which will occur all along the Riverfront Shops and at Frame of Mind in Ormond Beach.

 Whether you are getting away for a quiet beach weekend for two or holding a reunion with your extended family, Daytona Beach has accommodation options for Thanksgiving crews of all shapes and sizes.